daniellevert/daniellevert.com-v2/README.md

 ## Structure

+- `src/pages/Landing.tsx` — landing page.
+- `src/pages/Photo.tsx` — auto-imports any images placed in `public/photo`.
+- `src/pages/Video.tsx` — auto-imports any videos placed in `public/video`.
-- `src/pages/Photos.tsx` — auto-imports any images placed in `public/photos`.
+- `src/pages/Design.tsx` — auto-imports any images placed in `public/design`.
 - `src/pages/Code.tsx` — shows curated projects (`src/data/projects.ts`).
 If empty, it fetches recent public repos from GitHub (`daniellevert`).
 - `src/pages/About.tsx` — about/me content.

 - `src/components/Lightbox.tsx` — simple lightbox used on the photo grid.
+- `src/components/DesignPopover.tsx` — simple popover used on the design grid.

+- `src/data/` - contains data for the design, about, and video pages.
 - `src/styles/` — minimal reset + global SCSS to match the original aesthetic.
+- `public/` - contains static assets for the photo page, favicon, and robots.txt.

 ## Deployment tips